 Torri Miller Jones, PhD Torri Miller Jones, PhD, is a psychologist with the Department of Child and Adolescent Psychiatry and Behavioral Sciences at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training InternshipPsychology - Texas Children’s Hospital, Houston, TX FellowshipPediatric Psychology, Oncology - Children’s Hospital of Orange County , Orange, CA Graduate DegreePhD in Clinical Psychology - Michigan State University, East Lansing, MI MA in Clinical Psychology - Michigan State University, East Lansing, MI Titles and Academic Titles Psychologist Departments and Services Child and Adolescent Psychiatry and Behavioral Sciences Cellular Therapy and Transplant SectionCancer CenterPsychology Services Publications Papers2009 Nigg, J.T., Nikolas, M., Miller, T., Burt, S.A., Klump, K.L., & von Eye, A. (2009).
 Factor structure of the child perception of interparental conflict scale for studies of youth with externalizing behavior problems.
 Psychological Assessment, 21, 450-456.
 Miller, T.W., Nigg, J.T., Miller, R.L.
 (2009).
 Attention Deficit Hyperactivity Disorder in African American children: What can be concluded from the past ten years?
 Clinical Psychology Review, 29, 77-86.
 2007 Miller, T.W., Nigg, J.T., Faraone, S.V.
 (2007).
 Axis I and II comorbidity in adults with ADHD.
 Journal of Abnormal Psychology, 116, 519-528.
 2005 Nigg, J.T., Silk, K.R., Stavro, G.M., Miller, T.W.
 (2005).
 An inhibition perspective on Borderline Personality Disorder.
 Development and Psychopathology, 17, 1129-1150.
 Nigg, J.T., Stavro, G., Ettenhofer, M., Hambrick, D., Miller, T., Henderson, J.M.
 (2005).
 Executive functions and ADHD in adults: Evidence for selective effects on ADHD symptom domains.
 Journal of Abnormal Psychology, 114, 706-717.
 Posters and Presentations2018 Nelson, R., Jones, T.M.
 (2018).
 Executive functioning mediates effortful control on ADHD symptom severity.
 Poster presented at the meeting of the American Psychological Association (APA), San Francisco, CA. 2017 O’Quinn, E., Hudson, S., & Jones, T.M.
 (2017).
 Parental education level as a predictor of ADHD risk in children.
 Poster presented at the Undergraduate Research Symposium, Shackouls Honors College, Mississippi State University.
 O’Quinn, E., Adair, S., & Jones, T.M.
 (2017).
 Defining factors of socioeconomic status as it predicts ADHD risk.
 Poster presented at the National Conference on Undergraduate Research, Memphis, TN.
 Invited Lectures 2017 Jones T. “Difficult Conversations in Pediatric Health Care” – Pre-Medical Capstone Course, Mississippi State University.
 June 2017.
 Jones T. “An Introduction to Parent Management Training” – In-Service, Community Counseling Solutions, Starkville, MS. March 2017.
 Jones T. “Managing Mental Health in the School System” – Staff In-Service, Starkville Oktibbeha Consolidated School District, MS. March, 2017.
-Awards and Honors 2010, CHOC Trainee Recognition Award for Service and Dedication 2004-2005, NIMH Research Supplement for Underrepresented Minorities (PI: Joel Nigg, PhD; R-01-MH63146-03) 1998-2002, Dartmouth College Scholarship Leadership and Memberships Memberships in Professional Organizations American Psychological Association - Society of Pediatric Psychology - APA Practice Organization Society for Research in Child Development National Center for Faculty Development and Diversity Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2010, CHOC Trainee Recognition Award for Service and Dedication 2004-2005, NIMH Research Supplement for Underrepresented Minorities (PI: Joel Nigg, PhD; R-01-MH63146-03) 1998-2002, Dartmouth College Scholarship Leadership and Memberships Memberships in Professional Organizations American Psychological Association - Society of Pediatric Psychology - APA Practice Organization Society for Research in Child Development National Center for Faculty Development and Diversity Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.